coverclock/com-diag-diminuto/README.md

 com-diag-diminuto
 =================

-A Linux systems programming library in C.
+A Linux/GNU systems programming library in C.

 # Thanks